Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 * Anti-virus is trivial to evade, as demonstrated;

-* Anti exploit tools don't help you here; it's not an exploit, but just a program he runs.
+* Anti exploit tools don't help you here; it's not an exploit, but just a program he runs;

 * The idiot ran it as administrator /doublefacepalm.